BuildBoy12/CustAnnouncements/README.md

 - scpa (scp number) (death type): Plays scp death announcement
     - Use tesla, dclass, science, mtf, or chaos for `death type`
+    - You can also use t, d, s, m, or c respectively